rspec/rspec-rails/features/mailer_specs/README.md

 By default Mailer specs reside in the `spec/mailers` folder.
-Adding the metadata `:type => :mailer` to any context makes its examples be treated as mailer specs.
+Adding the metadata `type: :mailer` to any context makes its examples be treated as mailer specs.

 A mailer spec is a thin wrapper for an ActionMailer::TestCase, and includes all of the behavior and assertions that it provides, in addition to RSpec's own